0bOne/loci/readme.md

 ## Known Issues

 - Only tested on windows
+- Only runs in single-threaded mode on Node versions lower than 15.0.0.
+No intent to fix.
+- Cucumber test fails (for Robot language only) in node 14.0.0 (passes in higher versions)
+- Node 14.0.0 defaults to single threaded mode

+## Release Notes

+### Version 1.0.4
+- Fixed: works with Node 14.0.0
-- The filter processing time exceeds the total processing time in multi-threaded mode :/
+- Fixed: The filter processing time exceeds the total processing time in multi-threaded mode

-## Release Nodes
+- String tests migrated to Cucumber

 ### Version 1.0.3
-- RTE scanning empty folder
+- Fixed: RTE scanning empty folder
+- Fixed: Cucumber tests all fail
+- Fixed: Verious ESLint styling issues
 - Tested working on Node version 15.0.0 or higher
 - Added version check to generate error and exit on node versions below 15.0.0
-- Ran ESLint and fixed errors
-- Cucumber tests all fail

 ## Roadmap

-The current release can be considered an MVP/Beta, but as issues are resolved, a full suite of features is intended:
 - A --save-to: switch so that outputs don't need to be redirect to file.
-- A more robust scan for the 'comments in strings'/'strings in comments' circular conundrum, which can't be reliably solved with regular expressions.
+- A more robust "Raster" scan for the 'comments in strings'/'strings in comments' circular conundrum, which can't be reliably solved with regular expressions.
 - Implementation of diambiguation for extensions adso, d, v and a few other rarely used.
 - Output as SQL inserts
 - Use .gitignore to filter out files and folders
 - Scan git repos
 - Custom XSLT, JSON Transforms, and/or CSS for results formatting
 - Custom definitions for disambiguation and languages
-- Output files (scanned, unique, ignored, etc) to individual lists
+- Output lists (scanned, unique, ignored, etc) to individual lists
 - Scan inside archives
 - Additional languages (on request)
-- Addition of a main LociApp to replace multiple imports with unnecessarily long paths.

 Finally, may the Source be with you...
 0b1